An Equal Opportunity Program

 Integrity

-Individuals served in 2022
+Individuals served in 2024

-Individuals received nutritious food in 2022 to assist with food security
+Individuals received nutritious food in 2024 to assist with food security

-Programs offered by BVCA in 2022
+Programs offered by BVCA in 2024

-Individuals were employed by BVCA in 2022
+Individuals were employed by BVCA in 2024

-Immunization Clinics – Fairbury
+Immunization Clinic – Fairbury

 Commodity Supplemental Food Program (CSFP) Clinic – Hebron